Skip to content

 2. Familiarize Yourself with Operator’s Interface:

-• If you have access, interact with Operator directly through the ChatGPT interface (or its dedicated environment) to understand its capabilities, how it interprets prompts, and its current reliability for various web tasks.
+• Access Operator through your ChatGPT Pro interface and understand its capabilities, how it interprets prompts, and its current limitations while in research preview.

 3. Identify Tallyfy Tasks for Operator: